andres0191/bowling/bowling2d/README.md

 # If you want to clone, and modify the code of this page you must do the following:

-### to download and modify this project you must have [node.js](https://nodejs.org/es/download/) previously installed on your local machine.
+### To download and modify this project you must have [node.js](https://nodejs.org/es/download/) previously installed on your local machine.

 1. click on git clone: